bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 These coordinators communicate with the main controller over a bidirectional serial link.
 The main controller is responsible for communicating with the local coordinators, both to write software to the RISC-V nodes, and to read the state of the RISC-V nodes.
 Input and output to the rest of the universe is through the main controller over an Ethernet connection provided by a WIZnet W5500 controller.

-### The Routing -- Back plane
+### The Backplane -- Theory

 This would be an easy project if I was building a parallel computer with only eight nodes -- that would be a cube.
-This would be easy if it was just sixteen nodes, because that's only a tesserect.
+This would be easy if it was just sixteen nodes, because that's only a tesseract.
 But I'm not building a machine with just eight or sixteen nodes.
 I'm building a machine with 4,096.
 This was _hard_.

-A _really cool_ property of hypercubes is that you can divide them up into segments.
-For this build, I'm dividing 4,096 individual chips and placing them onto 16 identical boards containing 256 individual RISC-V chips.
-Every board will have 2048 connections between chips, and 1024 connections to to other boards through a back plane.
+The key insight that makes this buildable is exploiting a really cool property of hypercubes: __you can divide them up into identical segments.__

+Instead of trying to route a 12-dimensional hypercube as one massive board, I'm breaking the 4,096 processors into 16 completely identical processor boards, each containing exactly 256 RISC-V chips.
+Think of it like this: each board is its own 8-dimensional hypercube (since 256 = 2⁸), and the backplane connects those 16 sub-cubes into a full 12-dimensional hypercube (because 16 = 2⁴, and 8 + 4 = 12).

+This means I only have to design one processor board and manufacture it 16 times.
+Each board handles 2,048 internal connections between its 256 chips, and exposes 1,024 connections to the backplane.
+The backplane does all the heavy lifting.
+It's where the real routing complexity lives, implementing the inter-board connections that make 16 separate 8D cubes behave like one unified 12D hypercube.
 The boards are segmented like this:

 <h3>Board-to-Board Connection Matrix</h3>
 <p><em>Rows = Source Board, Columns = Destination Board, Values = Number of connections</em></p>